PrenSJ2/PrenSJ2/README.md

 <h1 align="center">Hi 👋, I'm Sebastian Prentice</h1>
-<h3 align="center">A Nerd👨‍💻, I have 6+ years of self-trained in HTML, CSS, Javascript & React, and have an entrepreneurial drive with a passion for the new and upcoming web 3 space🌐 I'm also pretty good at python 🐍.
+<h3 align="center">A Nerd👨‍💻, I have 6+ years of self-trained in HTML, CSS, Javascript & React, and have an entrepreneurial drive with a passion for the new and upcoming web 3 space 🌐.
+I'm also pretty good at python 🐍.
 BSc Computing degree at The University of Buckingham 🎓 🇬🇧, and studied Computer Science at Santa Clara University🎓 🇺🇸.</h3>

 - 🔭 I’m currently working on [TutorCruncher](https://tutorcruncher.com/)